atulkumarpccs/Robot-Process-Automation-1/README.md

  ### Setup Environment :
- 1.Install `Community adition`
+ * Install `Community adition`

-   setup on windows
+   follows the link for windows

    <https://www.uipath.com/freetrial-or-community>

- 2.Please refer file ``videos,forum, installtion`` if any package is missing in UiPath on windows 10.
+ * Please refer file ``videos,forum, installtion`` if any package is missing in UiPath on windows 10.

  ### Build Steps :